dataf3l/openchart/README.md

 # OPEN CHART: AZ Command Generator

-This is an Open Source tool quick and easy for cost estimation of DevOps Infrastructure on Azure It allows it's use to easilly and conveniently create a topology diagram of the desired network and generates a cost estimate and a list of tasks for the devops teams (it generate AZ Commands).
+This is an Open Source tool quick and easy for cost estimation of DevOps Infrastructure on Azure It allows it's user to easilly and conveniently create a topology diagram of the desired network and generates a cost estimate and a list of tasks for the devops teams (it generate AZ Commands).

 This tool can be later extended to estimate costs for other problems such as User Interface cost